5. Processing unidimensional data#

 linear.

-Moving on, the trigonometric functions in numpy accept angles in radians.
-If \(x\) is the degree in angles, then to compute its cosine, we should instead write \(\cos (x \pi /180)\); see Figure 5.5.
+The trigonometric functions in numpy accept angles in radians.
+If \(x\) is the degree in angles, then to compute its cosine, we should instead write \(\cos (x \pi /180)\).

 x = np.linspace(-2*np.pi, 4*np.pi, 1001)